 Service to the department, school, university, and medical community regionally or nationally is expected.

 - Clinical duties, which are primary, include provision of care to patients at University of Wisconsin Hospital and Clinics or other locations, providing oversight of students and trainees in clinical settings within the academic health center, providing oversight, direction and training of other clinical practitioners in a clinical setting, and/or providing leadership in the area of clinical training and clinical care.
 Consistent with the individual’s background, this position will pursue independent clinical research efforts as well as collaborations with other established researchers on the UW campus.
 The successful applicant will have an active role in the training/education of medical students and residents.
 The new recruit will give presentations at various hospitals and medical centers throughout the state.

-- Facilitate and oversee an administrative structure which ensures an organized and efficient Section including responsibility for development and maintenance of budgets and funds.
+- Facilitate and lead a program which ensures an organized and efficient Section including responsibility for development and maintenance of budgets and funds.
 The individual will be a clinical and academic leader of the department to include full-time faculty, students, residents, and volunteer faculty.
 This position will oversee faculty practice at outreach sites and community clinics promoting quality programs and clinical care delivery.
 The individual will develop regional and community relationships, participate in a group practice including supervising residents and medical students, and be involved with academic teaching and training.
 This position will promote an academic focus on clinical programs, as well as promote and facilitate Continuing Medical Education.
 This position will also foster research within the Section to include individual and collaborative research.
 This position will be responsible for faculty appointments, volunteer faculty appointments, and promotions of faculty.

 - UWSMPH CV Template - This Document contains a curriculum vitae template for CHS track faculty outlining the information and accomplishments necessary to build a personal CV.